scalaz/scalaz/README.md

 * A single implicit can define a number of type class instances for a type.
 * A type class definition can override methods (including derived methods) for efficiency.

 Here is an instance definition for `Option`.
-Notice that the method `map` has been overriden.
+Notice that the method `map` has been overridden.

 ```scala
   implicit val option = new Traverse[Option] with MonadPlus[Option] {